Andy4495/Windows10-on-iMac2011/README.md

 Boot Camp does not allow direct installation of Windows 10 [on this Mac][10].
 Because of this, the installation procedure is less-than-straightforward, but eventually results in a fully-functioning and quite usable Windows 10 system which can still be booted into MacOS High Sierra if needed.

 Numerous procedures for installing Windows 10 onto the mid-2011 iMac can be found in blogs, message boards, and YouTube.
 However, I could not get any of those procedures to work on their own.
-The following is a procedure that I used after a lot of trial-and-error, which takes some hints from procedures that I found.It does specifically match any single existing procedure that I could find.
+The following is a procedure that I used after a lot of trial-and-error, which takes some hints from other procedures that I found.
+It does not specifically match any single existing procedure that I could find.
 As with any how-to you find on the Internet, while it worked for me, there is no guarantee that this procedure will work for you.

-Also, I am writing this procedure after-the-fact.
+Also, I am writing this after-the-fact.
 I kept some notes during the process, but I did not take any screen captures or write down every specific command or step in the process, so I may have missed something.

 With this procedure, all hardware functionality of the iMac hardware is working: